spectrachrome/spectrachrome/README.md

 The concept is based [overflo](https://github.com/overflo23)'s [`ghoust`](https://github.com/Ghoust-game/ghoust) game, and especially the Last One Standing game mode is derived from the original version.

+# 🌱 Learning & Explorations

+- Distance detection with centimeter accuracy on ultra-wideband capable platforms like the ESP32-WROOM development boards with a mounted DWM3000 for [`LEDswarm`](https://github.com/LEDswarm) games, and angle calculation using controller distances and the Pythagorean theorem.

 # 💡 Tech love at first sight?

 Undoubtedly, Rust!
 While it might play hard-to-get initially, the safety and concurrency guarantees it provides are unparalleled.
 It's like having a vigilant guardian angel by your code's side.